flutter/website/src/release/breaking-changes/3-13-deprecations.md

 Package: flutter_test
 Supported by Flutter Fix: no

-In preparation for multi-window support, many deprecated properties from `TestWindow`, which itself is entirely deprecated, has been removed.
-While the deprecation timeframe on `TestWindow` has not yet elapsed, migrating the expired properties this cycle will be excellent preparation for fully migrating off of `TestWindow`.
+To prepare for multi-window support, many deprecated properties of `TestWindow` have been removed.
+While `TestWindow` has been deprecated, it does not qualify for removal at this time.
+Migrating the expired properties now will help in migrating from `TestWindow`.

 The following properties were removed: